Encountering a bottleneck, whether it affects the GPU or CPU, is not a good experience.

 What Is A GPU Bottleneck?

-As you might already know, some games are more reliant on your CPU than your GPU.
+As you might already know, some games are more dependent on your CPU than your GPU.
 These include some of the most popular simulation games, such as Cities: Skylines or the Civilization series.
 Because these games need to perform a lot of simulation (as the genre’s name suggests), they need the CPU to process all that data in order to function properly.

 Likewise, if you pair a strong CPU with an entry-level GPU, the CPU will have to wait until the GPU produces the requested frames.
 In effect, this is exactly what a GPU bottleneck is.